Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 - `AttachVM`: It can be used to associate clients to an already known VM.
 Optionally `AttachVM` senders can ask `cc-proxy` for a token.
 In the OCI `exec` command case, this token will be used by the `cc-shim` instance that monitors the executed process inside the container.
-- `Hyper` : This payload will forward an hyperstart command to the `agent`.
+- `Hyper` : This payload will forward an hyperstart command to the `cc-agent`.
 - `ConnectShim`: Used by `cc-shim` instances to connect to `cc-proxy` and let it know which container process it wants to monitor. `cc-shim` sends the token they've been given by `cc-runtime` as part of the `ConnectShim` payload.
 With that information, `cc-proxy` builds its I/O and signal multiplexing routes between the VM process containers and the host `cc-shim` instances.